 A delicious chocolate pudding filling sits inside a simple crust for a homemade dessert just like grandma used to make!
+This chocolate pudding pie has everything you want in a dessert – a creamy filling, buttery crust, and fluffy whipped topping, but without the dairy and gluten.

 But the best part of the meal comes later, when the pies are brought out and everyone sits down with a slice or two of pie, topped with a big dollop of whipped cream or CocoWhip.
 Everyone is already pleasantly full, (hopefully not too stuffed!), and a luscious dessert and a cup of coffee or tea is just the way to end Thanksgiving day.